Skip to main content

 Beneficiaries may choose to:

-- Redirect their inheritance to someone else (e.g., a child or charity)
+• Redirect their inheritance to someone else (e.g., a child or charity)

-- Adjust the division of assets with the agreement of other beneficiaries
+• Adjust the division of assets with the agreement of other beneficiaries

-- Address perceived imbalances or oversights in the will
+• Address perceived imbalances or oversights in the Will

 Can an Executor Change a Will After Death?

-No—an executor does not have the authority to change a will simply because they manage the estate.
-Their job is to carry out the deceased’s wishes as set out in the will.
+No – an Executor does not have the authority to change a Will simply because they manage the estate.
+Their job is to carry out the deceased’s wishes as set out in the Will.

-However, an executor can be involved in a Deed of Variation if:
+However, an Executor can be involved in a Deed of Variation if:

-- They are also a beneficiary and agree to change their own share
+They are also a beneficiary and agree to change their own share

 Who Has Legal Authority to Change a Will?

-- Every person affected by the change must consent and sign the legal document.
+• Every person affected by the change must consent and sign the legal document.

-- Executors have no power to change the will without full beneficiary agreement.
+• Executors have no power to complete a Deed of Variation without beneficiaries’ agreement.

 Can You Use a Deed of Variation to Change the Executor?

-You cannot use a Deed of Variation to change the executor named in a will.
-The role of executor is legally separate from how the estate is distributed, so you cannot alter this appointment through a variation.
+You cannot use a Deed of Variation to change the Executor named in a Will.
+The role of Executor is legally separate from how the estate is distributed, so you cannot alter this appointment through a variation.

 When Can an Executor Be Replaced or Step Down?

-- They renounce their role voluntarily before applying for probate, using a legal document called a renunciation.
+• They renounce their role voluntarily before applying for Probate, using a legal document called a renunciation.

-- They reserve their right to act later, known as power reserved.
+• They reserve their right to act later, known as power reserved.

-- They are unable to act, due to illness, incapacity, or death.
+• They are unable to act, due to illness, incapacity, or death.

-- The court removes them, typically for misconduct or failure to carry out their legal duties.
+• The Court removes them, typically for misconduct or failure to carry out their legal duties.

 What If There Is No Suitable Executor?